 Outside Belfast, NI was slow to adopt these changes due primarily to a combination of hubris and ignorance.
 However, in 2007/8 with the establishment of NiCAN, NICE recommendations were largely adopted here.
 Since then, all hospitals bar Craigavon have referred patients to BCH for radical pelvic surgery as we are the only unit treating a population >1M and carrying out approx 80 - 90 procedures per annum.
 CAH still does not have a properly functioning MDT and has refused to engage with the regional MDM at BCH (all other hospitals either tele-link or attend in person).
 In the last 2 years, CAH have performed < 10 urological pelvic cancer operations / annum.
-The Northern Ireland review of Urology signed off by the Minister of Health further cemented this guidance by stipulating that from March 2010, all urological pelvic cancer surgery should be performed guidance by stipulating that from March 2010, all urological pelvic cancer surgery should be performed in BCH.
+The Northern Ireland review of Urology signed off by the Minister of Health further cemented this guidance by stipulating that from March 2010, all urological pelvic cancer surgery should be performed in BCH.
 Despite this, these 5 patients were the first to be referred to BCH.

-Before I saw these 5 patients, they were all discussed at the regional MDM; present were 3 urologists (Hagan/ Keane/ Rajan), 3 oncologists (Harney/ Stewart/ Mitchell), 2 radiologists (Grey / Vallely), 2 error.
-This record used as a properly constructed with a would have prevented this error.
-This record is to see the oncologist in BCH this week and will hopefully start chemo next week.
-Patient 3 record of the construction of symptomatic during August and September and was given a date for cystectomy in CAH regional MDM why this had not been offered definitive surgery sooner and reference to a properly constructed MDT would have prevented this error. is having definitive surgery tomorrow.
+Before I saw these 5 patients, they were all discussed at the regional MDM; present were 3 urologists (Hagan/ Keane/ Rajan), 3 oncologists (Harney/ Stewart/ Mitchell), 2 radiologists (Grey / Vallely), 2 pathologists (O'Rourke/ Grey) and 1 CNS (Kelly).
+There was considerable variance with the management plans proposed by Craigavon Urologists and I think this is where the governance issue Patient 1.
+Personal year old recorded with metastatic bladder cancer and obstructed left kidney.
+The standard of care in this case would be relief of urinary obstruction followed by palliative chemo.
+The Craigavon urologist was proposing primary surgery (cystectomy) and chemo after.
+Reference to a properly constructed MDT would have prevented this error.
+This patient was admitted to , had nephrostomy today and is due to commence palliative chemo next week.
+It is highly likely that surgery has no role to play in this reduced by the USI palliative care.
+Patient 2 retroperitoneal nodal disease.
+The standard of care would be neo-adjuvant chemo and if there is a satisfactory response, then proceed with either surgery or radiotherapy.
+The Craigavon urologist was proposing primary surgery (cystectomy) and it would appear from the notes that there was not an appreciation of the extensive nodal disease.
+Again, reference to a properly constructed MDT would have prevented this error.
+This prompt is to see the oncologist in BCH this week and will hopefully start chemo next week.